skip to content

 A*** Others Special Expenditure Specific to Institution.

-A*** Non-recurrent grants As specified in the letter awarding the grant.
+A*** Non-recurrent grants As specified in the letter/email awarding the grant

-EBAA Unpaid Leave of Absence Savings Budget equals saving in pay costs made by a chest-funded member of staff taking Unpaid Leave of Absence e.g. an academic who is granted a Royal Society Fellowship.
+ABAD Unpaid Leave of Absence Savings Budget equals saving in pay costs made by a Chest-funded member of staff taking Unpaid Leave of Absence e.g. an academic who is granted a Royal Society Fellowship

 FABM Incentive payments for non-professorial staff Recruitment incentive payments for non-professorial staff.

 Budgets in UFS can be either positive or negative.
-A Chest expenditure allocation is entered into UFS as a positive budget whilst an income allocation or expected saving would be entered as a negative budget.
+Expenditure (e.g. stipends) is entered into UFS as a positive budget, whilst income (e.g. research grants) is entered as a negative.

 Research grant budgets

-More information on the costing process is available from the ROO or on the ROO website.
+More information on the costing process is available from ROO webpages

 Budgets for Research Grants are input into the Grants module of UFS by ROO for the whole life of the grant, generally extending over several years.
-More information on the setting, monitoring and controlling of research grant budgets can be found in the Research Grant Chapter of the Financial Procedures Manual.
+More information on the setting, monitoring, and controlling of research grant budgets can be found in FPM Research Grants.

 Budgeting for buildings

-In the University the majority of buildings related expenditure is managed by the Estates Management (EM) including routine running costs, refurbishment and construction of new buildings.
-Budgets for these activities are managed by EM directly.
-The budget for the routine running costs of the University's estate is set as part of the annual Planning Round, more details of which are given in section How and when does the University set its budget?
+In the University most buildings-related expenditure is managed by the Estates Division (ED).
+This includes routine running costs, refurbishment, and construction of new buildings.
+Budgets for these activities are managed by ED directly.
+The budget for the routine running costs of the University’s estate is set as part of the annual Planning Round, more details of which are given in the How and when does the University set its budget? section.

 Major investment, such as refurbishment or the construction of new buildings, has a separate approval process.
-Budgets will be prepared by EM or contractors employed by them and these budgets will be submitted to the Buildings sub-committee and Planning and Resources Committee (PRC) for approval.
-As part of this process the expected contribution from the department to the cost of refurbishment or new building will be agreed.
-In general this will not be funded from a department's or Institution's Chest budget but from sources such as Donations or government funding such as SRIF/CIF.
+Budgets will be prepared by ED or contractors employed by them and these budgets will be submitted to the Technical Sub-Committee of the Estates Committee (for minor works up to £3m) and Planning and Resources Committee (PRC) (for major projects over £3m) for approval.
+As part of this process the expected contribution from the institution to the cost of refurbishment or new building will be agreed.

 Raven Login